Monash University: Clayton

-The Clayton campus covers an area over 1.1 km^{2} and is the largest of the Monash campuses.
-Clayton is the flagship campus for Monash, demanding higher ATAR (Australian Tertiary Admission Rank) scores than all the other campuses, with the exception of Parkville.
-Clayton is home to the faculties of Arts, Business & Economics, Education, Engineering, Information Technology, Law, Medicine, Nursing and Health Sciences, and Science.
-The Clayton campus has its own suburb and postcode (3800).
+The Clayton campus in covers approximately 110 ha and is the largest of the Monash campuses.
+Clayton is the flagship campus for Monash, demanding higher ATAR scores than all of the other campuses, with the exception of Parkville.
+Clayton is home to the faculties of Arts, Business and Economics, Education, Engineering, Information Technology, Law, Medicine, Nursing and Health Sciences, and Science.
+The Clayton campus has its own suburb and postcode.

 Various major scientific research facilities are located on or adjacent to the campus.
 Chief among these are the Australian Synchrotron and CSIRO.